ajbowen249/dungeon-delver-engine/readme.md

 If your app doesn't need to compress its text, it should still run `tools/compressor` without the `-i` argument to get the compressed core engine text and include the generated file.

 ### Unit Tests
-Tests are located in `src/apps/tests/main.asm`, and are compiled and run automatically by `zasm`.
-They can be run individually with `make test`.
+Tests are located in `src/apps/tests/main.asm`, and are compiled and run automatically by `zasm` when the file is assembled.